hz2538/ui-design-grader/README.md

     * Run `source activate tensorflow2_p36` to go to the virtual environment.
     * Run `flask/install.sh` to install additional packages.
     * Run `python wsgi.py` to launch the server.
+    * Advanced: Flask + Nginx + Gunicorn is recommended for frontend deployment.
+See `documents/flask_advanced.txt` to build up this framework.

 ### Acknowledgements